-Please remember to give feedback on the module implementation via HAMK’s feedback system.
-You can give your feedback seven days before the module ends, at the earliest.
+Please remember to give feedback on the module/course implementation via HAMK’s feedback service.
+You may give your feedback seven days before the module ends, at the earliest.
 The system picks the exact end date from the implementation plan in Pakki.
-The feedback system opens seven days before the module ends and it stays open for a month after the module end date.
+The feedback survey opens seven days before the module ends and it stays open for a fortnight after the module end date.

-With the feedback, we will develop all degree education at HAMK.
-For further information on module feedback and development measures based on feedback, contact the head of your degree programme or module teachers.
+With the feedback, we will develop all education at HAMK.
+For further information on module feedback and development measures based on the feedback, contact the head of your degree programme or module teachers.

 When your thesis is ready, remember to give feedback on the thesis process.
 Please give your feedback with the thesis feedback form.

 Student feedback discussions with the rectors

 HAMK arranges annual student feedback discussions with the rectors by the end of each autumn semester.
 Students participating in these feedback sessions collect feedback from their groups according to some predefined themes.
 The group representatives and rectors will discuss these themes in a meeting.
 The themes are related to HAMK strategy and development goals defined in the strategy.

 Student wellbeing survey

 We arrange a student wellbeing survey every other year, at the beginning of the year, around January-February.
 The survey is aimed at all HAMK degree students.
 With the survey, we collect information about our students’ wellbeing and the results are used for the development of HAMK’s wellbeing services, student counselling, and education arrangements.
 This biennial survey is also a good source of trend data for following changes in the student wellbeing.

 Feedback discussions in degree programmes

 The degree programmes arrange regular feedback discussions with their student group representatives once or twice in an academic year.
 In these feedback sessions, the students and the head of degree programme discuss issues related to the arrangement of instruction, and the campus spaces and services.
 The session should lead to an agreement on development measures and their follow-up.